 Ways to Keep Your Credit in Check While on Vacation

 The beauty of going on vacation is the promise of a carefree experience void of everyday concerns.
-A sure fire way to taint your trip is to charge more than you know you can afford.
+A sure fire way to taint your trip is to charge more than you can afford.
 Don't let this happen to you.
 Include in your vacation plans the following steps for keeping your credit in good shape.

 Save Up For Your Vacation

 Just because you have the available credit to charge a trip to your credit card should in no way suggest it's a good idea.
 The only exception is if you have enough cash in the bank saved up to pay off your credit card balance before the end of the month.
 Otherwise, you're looking at interest charges.
 You could let it slide for a month or two, choosing to eat the interest, but be careful.
 It's a slippery-slope, in that a couple of months can easily stretch into six, even a year, costing you hundreds of dollars in interest fees that could have bought you a second vacation!
 The solution: Plan ahead of time, selecting a date for your vacation based on when you'll have saved enough money to pay for it outright.